Manike Attanayake

-Kala Suri Attanayake Mudiyanselage Podi Manike (born August 23, 1947), popularly as Manike Attanayake (මැණිකේ අත්තනායක), is an actress in Sri Lankan cinema, theater and television.
+Kala Suri Attanayake Mudiyanselage Podi Manike (born August 23, 1947), popularly known as Manike Attanayake (මැණිකේ අත්තනායක), is an actress in Sri Lankan cinema, theater and television.
 She is best known for the role in television serial Palingu Manike.
 In 1987, she was honored with "Kalasuri", becoming the youngest Sri Lankan to win that award.

 Personal life

 Manike Attanayake was born on 23 August 1947 in Thalwatte, Kandy as the youngest of the family with five siblings.
 Her father, Wilson Attanayake was a renowned Sokeri actor in Kandy who worked at Cargills Company.
 Her mother Ran Manike Attanayake was a housewife.
 Attanayake completed education from Senkadagala Maha Vidyalaya, currently known as D. S. Senanayaka College, Kandy and Mahamaya Girls' College, Kandy.
 One of her elder sisters, Kumari Manike also acted in many stage dramas.

 She is married to retired police officer Raja Attanayake and the couple has two sons and one daughter.